alexsabr/AS_Booksynthetized/modern-operating-systems.md

 One main issue with this kind of algorithm  is to ensure that low priority process don't starve of CPU time.

+#### Guaranteed scheduling and the "completely fair scheduler"
+Simple Guarantee "your process will get as much CPU time as everyone else" Just pick the process which had so far the least amount of execution time alloted and give it some CPU time.
+Rinse and repeat everytime you need to choose a process.

+#### Lottery Scheduling
+Non deterministic scheduling, each process has one or more "lottery tickets".
+Every time CPU time slice must be alloted, a ticket is picked and the process holding it is granted the CPU time.
+This system offers priority, as the more "tickets" a process has, the more he is likely to get a CPU time slice.
+This system offers also "priority boosting" as other process of a pool can lend their ticket to a process of their choice to increase temporarily it's change to get picked and run.
+For example a master process and multiple workers process, when one worker is finished, it can send it's tickets to the master process in the hope of getting more work or an answer.

+Some words of wisdom before going into the next chapter, "Threads are meant to cooperate.
+Processes are made to compete"

 ##  Memory Management
 ### Why is good memory management so important